p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

 <u>Use Cases </u>
 <br>
 Once you have derived user segments, the next step is to envision the use-cases in which the product will be used.
 A use case is a description of how a person uses the product to accomplish a goal.
-E.g. in payments product, the typical use-cases are Person-to-Person (P2P), Person-to-Business (P2B), Business-to-Person (B2P) and Business-to-Business (B2B).
+E.g. in payments product, the typical use-cases are Person-to-Person (P2P), Person-to-Business (P2B), Business-to-Person (B2P) and Business-to-Business (B2B) or 4-12 yrs Kids in elementary school, home or books/dance club

 ```
 USER SCENARIOS :- When, Where, Why, What, With Who ?